ArthurClemens/dialogic/README.md

 }
 ```

-### React and dialog routes
+### `MakeAppearDialog` for React and dialog routes

-it is often desired to let a dialog have its own URL so that page refresh will still show the dialog, and using the browser back button will hide the dialog.
+It's often desired to let a dialog have its own URL so that page refresh will still show the dialog, and using the browser back button will hide the dialog.

 A common pattern is to create a Route that contains the dialog component: